 If cheese is the focus, surround it with a strong supporting cast.
-Brie is the unquestionable star here, but the sautéed vegetables add plenty of vital substance to our melted brie cheese recipe.
+Brie is undoubtedly the star here, but the sautéed vegetables add plenty of substance to our take on melted brie.

 Get our recipe for Melted Brie with Vegetables.